Rikijaz/EightPuzzle/README.md

 **Uniform Cost Search**

-According to Dr. Keogh, the uniform cost search algorithm is an “_A* [algorithm] with h(n) hardcoded to equal zero_” [^1]   that “_measures the cost to each node from the initial state_” [^2].
+According to Dr. Keogh, the uniform cost search algorithm is an “_A-Star [algorithm] with h(n) hardcoded to equal zero_” [^1]   that “_measures the cost to each node from the initial state_” [^2].
 Because the algorithm’s heuristic is effectively useless, it will simply choose the cheapest expanded node.

-**A* with the Misplaced Tile heuristic**
+**A-Star with the Misplaced Tile heuristic**

 This algorithm’s heuristic considers the number of misplaced tiles (excluding the empty tile) for the heuristic h(n).
 So in Figure 2, the h(n) is 3.